qiweiii/oot_diffusion/README.md

 **I created this repo for deploying the full-body version to replicate**.
   - [cog-dc] for full-body api
   - [cog-hd] for upper body

-The two main models used are `OOTDiffusionModel` and `ClothesMaskModel`, seems other models and pipelines are not used.